 “How can wedding day delays cost me money?”

-Simply enough, “time is money.”
-If your wedding day runs behind schedule, you might incur overtime fees from vendors who have to stay “on duty” longer than originally scheduled.
+You’ve heard the saying, “time is money.”
+It’s true!
+If you fall behind schedule, you could incur overtime fees from vendors who have work later than originally scheduled.
 Even if you don’t run into overtime charges anywhere along the way, it can be costly to arrive late.

-If your reception is 6-10pm, but earlier delays cause everyone to arrive at 6:30, that’s 30 minutes of reception time down the drain.
-Let’s suppose the total cost for all vendors at your 4-hour reception is $20,000.
+For example, let’s say various delays leading up to your 6:00pm reception prevent anyone from arriving until about 6:30.
+Let’s also suppose the total cost for all vendors at your 4-hour reception is $20,000.
 (That may be way off, but just keeping the math simple.)
-Losing 30 minutes of reception time is like throwing away $5,000.
+That 30-minute delay just cost you $5,000.
 (Not to mention the 7-10 songs which could have played during 30 minutes of dance floor time.)

 #1: The salon took longer than expected

-Salons take your wedding day look very seriously — they know you’ll be looking at your wedding day photos for years to come.
-Accordingly, the wedding day salon visit often requires more time than your typical hair appointment.
+Hair stylists and make-up artists know you’ll be looking at your wedding photos for years to come, and they don’t want you to be disappointed.
+Accordingly, a wedding day salon visit requires more time than a typical visit.
 Some pointers to ensure the salon visit doesn’t derail your schedule:

-- Get nails done the day before, so you only have to do hair and make-up the day-of.
+- Get nails done the day before, so it’s just hair and make-up the day-of.

-- Before booking anything, tell the salon exactly how many people will need hair and make-up done, and what time you ultimately need to leave the salon.
-This lets the salon manager determine how many staff they’ll need on-hand that day and what time you’ll need to arrive so everyone can leave on-time.
+- When booking, tell the salon exactly how many people will need services (including yourself), and what time you need to be out of there.
+This lets the salon manager schedule adequate staff and determine what time you all need to arrive.

 And it should go without saying, make sure everyone going to the salon is awake, showered and ready to get there on-time.
-This is often an early start to a long day with no time for naps, so everyone should be well-rested the night before.
+Just one late arrival can potentially hold-up the entire wedding party… and the wedding… and the reception.

 #2: The limo got lost / broke down / etc.

-Just like buying a car for yourself, the saying, “you get what you pay for” rings true for limousine companies.
-Paying more usually gets you more-experienced drivers.
+The saying, “you get what you pay for” rings true for limousine companies.
+Paying more usually gets you more-experienced drivers who know the area well, and know how to get around any traffic trouble spots.
 You can also expect newer, better-maintained vehicles, along with backup vehicles and drivers — just in case.